-There are four awards available, so four separate categories.
+There are six awards available, including two new categories this year.
 They are:

 This is for an academic staff member (including postgraduate students who teach) who have involved students in their research, this could be through teaching their research to students or involving students in the practical element of their research including its publication.
 Both research and practice are eligible.

 This is an award for a support, administrative or professional services (non-academic) staff member who has consistently gone above and beyond the call of duty to help and support the student body.
 This can be awarded to non-teaching staff within and outside of academic departments.

 CATEGORY FIVE: Outstanding Use of Technology in Teaching